 - El Carmen Church ruins

 Here is a fantastic walking guide of the Antigua ruins.
-It explains all of the ruins’ history better than I could!
+It explains the history of the ruins better than I could!
 You can download the app or the PDF file, too!

 8. Make Your Own Chocolate – Take a Cacao Workshop

-With a chocolate workshop, you can learn about the history and process of turning cacao beans into delicious chocolate and even make your own chocolate bar!
+Learn about the history and process of turning cacao beans into delicious chocolate, all while making your own chocolate bar!

-Cacao has been an integral part of Maya and Guatemalan culture for millennia (and important in Mesoamerican ancient cultures at large, beginning with the Aztecs in South America).
+Cacao has been an integral part of Maya and Guatemalan culture for millennia.
+It’s also important in many Mesoamerican cultures, beginning with the Aztecs in South America.

-But Guatemalans get to tout a unique title—the title of having made the first-ever chocolate bar.
+Guatemalans get to take all the credit, having made the first-ever chocolate bar.

 Best chocolate/cacao workshops in Antigua:

-- Half-day tour of Antigua including a 30-minute visit to ChocoMuseo
+See some of the highlights in Antigua on this tour, including a 30-minute visit to ChocoMuseo!

-ChocoMuseum: The ChocoMuseum workshop is a popular place to visit in Antigua with an upfront chocolate shop and a back area for learning the history and process of cacao from start to finish.
+The ChocoMuseum workshop is a popular place to visit in Antigua with an upfront chocolate shop and a back area for learning the history and process of cacao from start to finish.
+Sign up for their bean-to-bar chocolate workshop.

 9. Get Lunch with a View at a Rooftop Bar or Café

-Have achy feet from hiking and exploring around?
+Have achy feet from hiking and exploring the city’s cobblestone streets?
 There’s nothing better to do in Antigua than just relax and marvel at the volcano views from a rooftop bar or café.

 Whether you want to grab breakfast, lunch, dinner, or drinks, Antigua has plenty of hidden rooftop gems from which to enjoy the surrounding scenery.